 Use of another person’s identification is prohibited.
 Doing so will result in confiscation of ID.
 Other disciplinary action can consist of a two-week suspension by both the card user and the card owner.

-Membership registration forms for employee’s spouse and dependents must be completed at the Student Financial Services Office located in the Hahn Administration Building.
+Membership registration forms for an employee's spouse and dependents must be completed at the Campus Service Center on the first floor of Conn Library.
 The form must be updated each year beginning July 1.
 The membership is free of charge.
 Spouses and dependent children are required to get an ID card for access to the recreation facilities.
 Dependent children 18 and under must be accompanied by their parent/guardian when using the facilities.

 - Natural-born or legally adopted

 - Has not reached the age of 26

 - Financially responsible for and claimed on your current years taxes

 Students are permitted access to the Rec Center five times a semester (defined below) without their student ID.

 - First day of fall classes to Dec.
 31